osamuaoki/cg56/rev01.md

 For easier wiring, let's recap as a counter clockwise mapping for the MCU board.
 (MCU under Q-Key, far side first):

-The pin names usage here are ones for ATmega32u4 chip.
+The pin names usage here are ones for ATmega32u4 chip (Diode is assumed to be ROW2COL).

 | MCU | Parts   | Note                 |I/O|
 |-----|---------|----------------------|---|